How Extraction Works

 Developer Control (max_cache_age)

 You control the latency tradeoff.
 By default, ShopGraph forces a fresh extraction for accurate pricing.
-For bulk catalog ingestion where real-time inventory is not critical, pass max_cache_age: 86400 in your request to accept 24-hour cached data and bypass the Playwright sync block entirely.
+For bulk catalog ingestion where real-time inventory is not critical, pass max_cache_age: 86400 in your request to accept 24-hour cached data and skip the Playwright rendering step entirely.

 Payload Transparency